awesome-workshop/cap-cms/_episodes/01-introduction.md

 objectives:
 - "Understand what is the CERN Analysis Preservation portal (CAP)."
 keypoints:
-- "Get to know the general structure of the CAP portal"
+- "The CAP portal goal is to help researchers preserve their analyses."
 ---

 ![](../fig/banner.png)